-When an infant’s estimated weight is higher than 90 percent of the average weight of babies in the same age range, they are considered large for their gestational age.
+When an infant’s estimated weight is higher than 90% of the average weight of babies in the same gestational age range, they are considered large for their gestational age.
 Yet that’s only part of how fetal macrosomia is defined.
 Macrosomia is also considered a high-risk pregnancy in which the mother and infant are at risk for medical problems.
 Macrosomia can make labor more difficult, or can even prevent a safe vaginal delivery.
 Sometimes the risks to the baby are so great that a c-section is necessary to prevent possible complications.

 Fetal Macrosomia Symptoms

-Unfortunately, fetal macrosomia is often difficult to detect during pregnancy.
+Unfortunately, fetal macrosomia is often difficult to detect.
 There there a few tests that can be performed if there are signs of an unusually large baby.
 Doctors will check for signs, including:

 - Excessive Amniotic Fluid: During a prenatal visit, a physician can measure amniotic fluid via an ultrasound.
-Excessive amounts of amniotic fluid may indicate that the infant is larger than the expected size.
+Excessive amounts of amniotic fluid may indicate that the infant is larger than expected.
 Larger babies tend to urinate more, which leads to a higher amount of amniotic fluid.